surferfelix/ATT_TM_Group_1/README.md

 * `CRF.py` This script trains CRF classifier and creates tsv with token and predicted label.
 * `SVM_Emb.py` This script trains SVM classifier with all features and includes word embeddings.
 It creates tsv with token and predicted label.
 This script can also be used for Feature ablation study.
 * `evaluation_notebook.ipynb` The notebook extracts all basic evaluation results for both classifiers in all cases.

+### Results
+The folder [**results**](https://github.com/surferfelix/ATT_TM_Group_1/tree/main/results) consists of the output files of the feature ablation with the classifier SVM and the results of the classifier CRF with all features.